East West University

 East West University, abbreviated as EWU, is a private research university in Aftab Nagar, Dhaka, Bangladesh.
 It was established in 1996 under the Private University Act of 1992.

-It is dedicated to advancing academic research and community engagement.
-It has established various centres to support students in developing their entrepreneurial skills and launching their own ventures.
-The university also operates a range of facilities, including libraries and research centers, to enhance the learning experience.
+It has established centres to support students in developing entrepreneurial skills and launching their own ventures.
+The university also operates a range of facilities, including libraries and research centers.

 History

 East West University was established in 1996 as a non-profit organization.
-After receiving permission from the government under the Private University Act (Act 34) of 1992, East West University was officially launched in 1996.
-Classes began in September 1996 with 6 faculty members and 20 students at the campus located at 43 Mohakhali C/A, Dhaka-1212.
+Classes began in September 1996 with 6 faculty members and 20 students at the campus located at 43 Mohakhali Dhaka.

-Administration

-Board of Trustees

-The board of trustees is responsible for the governance and strategic direction of the university.